David Morris (Conservative politician): Political career

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Morris was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

 After Prime Minister Boris Johnson was fined for breaking Covid rules during the 'Partygate' scandal, Morris defended Johnson, praised his record in office and asked him to continue as Prime Minister.

 Morris lost his seat in the 2024 general election, to Labour's Lizzi Collinge, who had previously come second to Morris in the 2019 general election.
 He came in second place with 28.7% of the vote, behind Collinge's 40.8%.
 The Reform UK candidate gained 16.3% of the vote, Liberal Democrat 9.9% and Green 4.3%.
 After the result he said "I wish everybody well out there and I'm quite happy to pass the baton on.
 I wish Lizzi well.
 We're different parties but at the end of the day we're all human beings.
 We have differences of opinion and that's healthy.
 I wish her all the best, I really do."

+Post-parliamentary career

+After his defeat at the 2024 UK General Election, Morris took a career break, telling PoliticsHome that "it's time to go home and just chill out".

 Morris now writes for GBNews.com where he comments almost exclusively about the Labour party on issues such as migration, taxes and leadership.